-Adding to its strong resume, this facility also received an excellent nursing score, with a grade of A-.
-Our nursing grade consists of many subcategories, but the primary one is the level of nurse hours spent with patients.
-This nursing home provides 0.4 hours of nursing care per resident per day.
+Another strong feature for this facility is that it received an impressive nursing grade.
+In that area, we awarded this facility a grade of B+.
+There are a variety of criteria within this category.
+Many of the subcategories relate to the quantity and quality of nurse staffing.
+This particular nursing home provided 0.4 hours of nursing care per resident per day.
 Finally, our nursing grades also factor in quality-based assessments, such as avoiding major falls.
 This place performed well in this area.
-Avoiding major falls is typically a good indicator that a facility has reliable quality controls in place.
-Major falls can frequently be prevented if more nurses aids and better safety protocols are in place.
+Avoiding major falls is typically a good indicator that a nursing home has reliable quality controls in place.
+Major falls can many times be avoided if more nurses aids and better safety protocols are in place.

 Short-term Care Quality

 The last category we rated was short-term care, where this nursing home received a grade of C. While this wound up being its least impressive category score, this is still nothing to be ashamed of.
 In our short-term care grade, we seek to craft a sound measure for rehabilitation services.
 In this process, we look at the facility's offerings of skilled nursing services, including both registered nurses and physical therapy, as well as respiratory therapy.
 It doesn't appear that this nursing home submitted information about its staffing of registered nurses or physical therapists.
 Lastly, we considered the percentage of residents who ultimately were able to return home from this nursing home.
 We found that 4.9 percent of this facility's residents were able to return home.
 This figure was actually well below average.

 Compared to national and state averages across all facilities.

 Minimizes Pressure Ulcers

 In Concord Care Center, 1.09% of Patients had Pressure Ulcers

 This metric is an indication of the percentage of long-term residents who suffered from pressure ulcers or bed sores.
 We factor in this statistic in computing our nursing grades.